freehci/freehci-appliance/README.md

 2. Install `uvicorn` using `pip`:
 `pip install uvicorn`

+3. Install the requirements:
+`pip install -r requirements.txt`

-3. Configure the Vue.js frontend to work with the FreeHCI API.
+4. Configure the Vue.js frontend to work with the FreeHCI API.

-4. Edit `html/ui/static/js/config.js` to point to your API endpoint:
+Edit `html/ui/static/js/config.js` to point to your API endpoint:

 ```javascript
 window.apiBaseUrl = "http://localhost:8000/";